jainanmol84/Shortest-path-2D/README.md

 3. **Supported operations:**
 	1. You can left click on blocks to draw black walls on the grid.
-	2. Search using either Dijkstra by clicking the Green button.
+	2. Search using either Dijkstra or A* pathdinging algorithm by clicking the respective buttons.